 Questions: Email Me | My LinkedIn

-Are you already pitch-ready, but need some external consulting on your approach, ideas or negotiation?
+Need 1:1 consulting on your sponsorship approach, ideas or negotiation?

-Contact me to discuss how I can help your organisation on any matter relating to sponsorship.
+Contact me to discuss how I can help your organisation with sponsorship.